Creating a Quiet Refuge From the World

 Once we got the statue in place, I dug up the sod to widen the borders along the edges.
 I removed the turf, tilled-in compost and prepped the border for plants.
 I decided to use a green, white, and grey color scheme.

-The photograph above shows the garden after sowing the grass seed.
+The photograph above shows the Mary Garden after sowing the grass seed.
 This is what the garden looked like before the tree hydrangea was moved and the hornbeam hedge was installed.
 I planted a lot of great plants including: